 Lubricate as needed

 Make sure to lubricate the O-rings or any other threaded pieces so they maintain their integrity over the winter and do not crack.

 To help simplify and save you time in winterizing and closing your pool, we recommend using one of our kits.

-9. Add winterizing chemicals as the final step before putting the cover on.
-Add in algaecide and a chemical floater so the water will stay clean over the winter and leave you less of a mess when you open the pool back up.
+Adding winterizing chemicals is the final step before putting the cover on.
+Using algaecide and a chemical floater will keep the water clean over the winter.
+This will leave you less of a mess when you open the pool back up in spring.
 You can buy a winterizing kit that will work with your pool size.
 It usually includes algaecide, shock, and other preventative chemicals.

 The cover is a generous size and reinforced around the edges, but the material is extremely light weight.

 Cover the pool